-We impact the lives of children in Africa through technology
+We impact diagnostic healthcare through the use of technology

 A Joburg medical technology company has launched a new platform which helps doctors diagnose people with COVID-pneumonia.
 This platform has been added to its artificial intelligence solution for radiologists.

 Usually, after doctors take X-rays of patients, the results can take several days.
 And that’s why Radify -- an online platform created by Envisionit Deep AI -- is a game-changer.

 The Radify platform eliminates waiting for results and can also identify which patient is a high risk for contracting COVID-19 by simply analysing an X-ray of their chest.

 Ventureburn: Healthtech offers free AI tool: Envisionit Deep AI has just launched an online version of Radify, an artificial intelligence (AI) solution for radiologists and medical doctors.
 The startup — founded in Johannesburg in January last year by paediatric radiologist Jaishree Naidoo (who serves as CEO and is pictured above), Terence Naidu and Russian-born Andrei Migatchev — is offering the solution free of charge to support medical professionals that use X-rays in the identification and treatment of Covid-19.
 Following support from the UK-SA Tech Hub and an investment by Founders Factory and Netcare in February, the startup set up an office in London to take the business global. - Read more here